Transround/NativerSDK/README.md

 Glossary
 --------

 *Host Application*: Is the original Application of a developer.
-The App Localization Demo (https://github.com/Transround/LocalizationDemoDev) is an example of a host application.
-By adding the Nativer SDK to it, becomes NLE (Nativer Localization Enabled) Application
+The App Localization Demo (https://github.com/Transround/NativerSDK/tree/master/nativer-sdk-sample) is an example of a host application.
+By adding the Nativer SDK to it, becomes NLE (Nativer Localization Enabled) Application.

 *NLE Application*: Stands for Nativer Localization Enabled Application.
 This is an original Application of a developer, in which the Nativer SDK has been embedded.

-*Nativer SDK*: A set of functions and libraries, which enable the host Application to become easily translatable in the Nativer Ecosystem
+*Nativer SDK*: A set of functions and libraries, which enable the host Application to become easily translatable in the Nativer Ecosystem.

 *Nativer Application*: This is Transround&rsquo;s own application, called Nativer, which implements majority of the functionality of the Nativer Ecosystem, like requesting localizations, downloading ready localizations, translate, proof reading, support, etc.